Seahawks to hire Ravens defensive coordinator Mike Macdonald as new coach, AP source says

 Macdonald, a Georgia graduate who began his coaching career there from 2011-13, broke into the NFL with the Ravens as a coaching intern in 2014.
 He moved up to defensive assistant, defensive backs coach and linebackers coach through 2020 before going to Michigan to run Jim Harbaugh’s defense.

 After returning to Baltimore, Macdonald had one of the top scoring defenses in the league over the past two seasons.
-This past season, the Ravens ranked sixth in total defense playing an aggressive style that should please Seahawks’ fans.
+This past season, the Ravens ranked sixth in total defense playing an aggressive style that should please Seahawks’ fans who grew frustrated by Seattle's defensive regression from the prime seasons when Carroll was in charge.

-Macdonald’s task in Seattle will be sparking a franchise that had grown stagnant.
+That'll be part of Macdonald's overall task in Seattle after the franchise had grown stagnant.
 Carroll was the most successful coach in franchise history and brought Seattle its only Super Bowl title 10 years ago.
 But the latter stages of his tenure in Seattle fell flat.

 The Seahawks missed the playoffs for the second time in three seasons in 2023 and finished 9-8 for a second straight year.
 Seattle has not won a playoff game since 2019 and hasn’t advanced past the divisional round since the 2014 playoffs.